Fuhrmann/keypirinha-theme-builder/themes/README.md

 ## Theme previews

+Go to the [Theme Builder](https://fuhrmann.github.io/keypirinha-theme-builder/) and select a base theme.

+## Credits

+Each theme file has its own credits inside.

 ## Contribute

-Dont forget to update themes.json to include your theme so It will be available at the theme previewer
+Send a pull request to include your theme.
+Dont forget to update the [theme list](https://github.com/Fuhrmann/keypirinha-theme-builder/blob/master/themes.json).